ErikNisler/user-management/README.md

 User can modify its own password - update query in UserRepository.

-***Spring security - critical point from my side - lack of knowledge in this part of homework - only partly implemented***
+***Spring security - critical point from my side
+Lack of knowledge in this part of  homework - implemented only basics***

 **Phase 4 - Possible update**